nguyenmanh1507/chilli_styleguide/README.md

 .
 * [browser-sync](https://github.com/Browsersync/browser-sync): Keep multiple browsers & devices in sync when building websites.
 * [precss](https://github.com/jonathantneal/precss): Use Sass-like markup in your CSS.
+* [gulp-uglify](https://www.npmjs.com/package/gulp-uglify): Minify files with UglifyJS.
+* [gulp-copy](https://www.npmjs.com/package/gulp-copy): Plugin copying files to a new destination and using that destionation for other actions.

 ## PostCSS plugins